dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ![](images/083_Schematic_MultiSheet.png)

 **Note:**
-*Please make all of the prefixs unique, if the Schematic A has a R1, and the Schematic B has a R1, then you will get a [Prefix Conflict Error](/Doc/Tutorial/introduction.htm#Prefix-Conflict-Error) on above section.*
+*Please make all of the prefixes unique, if the Schematic A has a R1, and the Schematic B has a R1, then you will get a [Prefix Conflict Error](/Doc/Tutorial/introduction.htm#Prefix-Conflict-Error) on above section.*

 **Tip:**
 *Every schematic's prefix will start from 1, such as R1, C1, U1 etc.*